Jump to a section

 The art curriculum develops learners SMSC and allows learners to develop reflective thinking skills as well as their personal response to the world around them.

-Learners are assessed each half-term in years 7 and 8 by a practical assessment.
+Learners are assessed each half-term throughout KS3 (years 7-9) by a practical assessment.

 At GCSE learners are assessed at the end of each component of work.
 They are frequently formatively assessed and receive written feedback at the end of each component of work using the 1-9 grading.
 However, verbal feedback is given every lesson to progress further.

-In years 7 and 8 learners receive a piece of home learning 3 times per half-term.
+In years 7-9 learners receive a piece of home learning 3 times per half-term.
 This is usually in the form of research based imagery, art key word spellings or completion of a piece of art work.

 GCSE learners receive homework once a week.
 This is usually gathering information about artists they wish to study, tonal drawings, media studies or completion of a piece of art work in their sketch book.